From Bright Pattern Documentation

 The HTTP headers to add to the request, usually for authentication purposes.
 Functions can be used by inserting them as a value.
 Click add to define a header, then type in the name and value.

-Bulb-on.50x50.png For example, a payment gateway may have a RESTful interface that requires authentication via “Authorization” header and SHA-256 hash of time, username, and password.
-To enable authentication, you would provide a request header with the name “Authorization” and the value “accessid hmac(“SHA-256”, key, message)”.
+For example, a payment gateway may have a RESTful interface that requires authentication via “Authorization” header and SHA-256 hash of time, username, and password.
+To enable authentication, you would provide a request header with the name “Authorization” and the value like "bearer $(accessid)" where accessid is set to something like =hmac('SHA-256', '<key>', '<user>:<secret>').

 For more information about Scenario Builder functions, see Built-in Functions.